-Book available as a signed copy from the author at Canyonwalker Press for the same price as Amazon Prime.
-Bulk pricing of book and Discussion Guide (published April 2016) available here.
-Audio version also available.
+Book available as a signed copy from the author directly for the same price as Amazon Prime available here.
+The audio version also available on Amazon.

 In 2001, Kathy Baldock, a straight conservative evangelical Christian, met Netto Montoya, a lesbian Native American, on a local hiking trail near her home in the Sierra Nevada.
 Their developing friendship challenged Baldock’s cultural and religious beliefs about gay, lesbian, bisexual, and transgender people.